Is the US Inflation Reduction Act a case of too little too late? : Peoples Dispatch

 Is the US Inflation Reduction Act a case of too little too late?

-Eugene Puryear of BreakThrough News analyzes the recently passed Inflation Reduction Act which seeks to address inflation, climate change, and healthcare
+Eugene Puryear of BreakThrough News takes a look at the Inflation Reduction Act passed by the US Congress and whether it will live up to its aims of combating inflation, climate change and healthcare costs